DrCarlArrington/Credit_Risk_Analysis/README.md

 # Summary and Analysis of Results - Ensemble Classification Models

 **Balanced Random Forest** - Although the instructions recommended using the Balanced Random Forest method, results were unable to be produced due to an 'ValueError: object of too small depth for desired array' error when using the suggested method with 100 estimators and a random state of 1.
 The researcher even attempted to increase the number of estimators to as many as 1,000,000 as well as a random state of 78 based on documentation, only resulting in lengthy compilation times ( > 10 minutes) and the same 'ValueError: object of too small depth for desired array'.
-Therefore, in order to still approach the analysis, the researcher used a basic Random Forest Classifier.
+Therefore, in order to still approach the analysis, the researcher used a basic Random Forest Classifier to analyze this dataset.

 **Random Forest** -